vegaprotocol/specs/protocol/0028-GOVE-governance.md

 In all other cases the proposal is rejected.

-In other words: LPs vote with their equity like share and can make changes to a market without requiring a governance token holde vote.
+In other words: LPs vote with their equity like share and can make changes to a market without requiring a governance token holder vote.
 However a governance token vote is running in parallel and if participation and majority rules for this vote are met then the governance token vote can overrule the LPs vote.

 # Reference-level explanation